donatsabu6/my-new-project/README.md

-# The Digital Agronomist: A Multimodal AI Assistant for Crop Disease Detection and Farmer Consultation
+# The Digital Agronomist: AI-based Crop Disease Detection & Consultation

 Final project for the Building AI course